GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/README.md

 ### Multi-Project quota usage

 The `gcp.project.id` label can be combined with the `destination_project_quota` option to attribute quota usage to the project parsed by the label.
-This feature is currently only available for traces and metrics.
+This feature is available for traces, metrics, and logs.
 The Collector's default service account will need `roles/serviceusage.serviceUsageConsumer` IAM permissions in the destination quota project.

 Note that this option will not work  if a quota project is already defined in your Collector's GCP credentials.
 In this case, the telemetry will fail to export with a "project not found" error.
 This can be done by manually editing your [ADC file](https://cloud.google.com/docs/authentication/application-default-credentials#personal) (if it exists) to remove the `quota_project_id` entry line.